davidgutierrezrubio/jmathanim/manual/06_AdvancedTopics/AdvancedTopics.md

 waitSeconds(3);
 ```

 You'll obtain a square rotating, but not shifting at all.
 The reason is that each animation saves the state of the object in the `initialize` method and restore it at each call of `doAnim` where the changes are done.
 So, the restore state call of the `rotate` animation erases the changes made by the `shift` animation.
-The solution is quite simple, as every animation has the method `.setUseObjectState(false)` that activates or deactivates the saving and restoring of states.
-In this case, as the `rotate` animation is executed each frame after the `shift`, we let this to manage states, and deactivates for the `rotate` animation.
+The solution is quite simple, as every animation has the method `.setUseObjectState` that activates or deactivates the saving and restoring of states.
+In this case, as the `rotate` animation is executed each frame after the `shift`, we let this one to manage states, and deactivates it for the `rotate` animation.

 ```java
 Shape sq = Shape.square().fillColor("seagreen").thickness(3).center();